kiegroup/droolsjbpm-build-bootstrap/README.md

 Linux inotify
 -------------

-We have encountered some issues with different Linux distribution's *inotify* when running any of the Workbench's in Super Dev Mode from within InteliJ.
+We have encountered some issues with different Linux distribution's *inotify* when running any of the Workbench's in Super Dev Mode from within IntelliJ.

 Error message `User limit of inotify instances reached or too many open files` has been observed with both Ubuntu and Fedora.
 Should you encounter this issue you will need to reconfigure your *inotify* settings.